Benson & Hedges Classic

 The Benson & Hedges Classic is a defunct tennis tournament that was played on the Grand Prix tennis circuit from 1973 to 1974.
-The event was held in Christchurch, New Zealand at the Cowles Indoor Stadium.
+The event was held in Christchurch, New Zealand at the Cowles Stadium.
 This had a wood floor overlain with carpet for tennis events.
+The tournament venue was shifted from Wilding Park to Cowles Stadium during the 1973 tournament due to rain.